Things To Do

-Berkley Riverfront features 6 sand volleyball courts on the eastern edge of the park near the Kit Bond Bridge.
+Berkley Riverfront has 6 lighted sand volleyball courts on the eastern edge of the park near the Kit Bond Bridge.
 Port KC teamed up with KC Crew to build the courts to meet demand for more recreational space near downtown Kansas City.
 The courts are available to the public and for special events when not in use by KC Crew’s volleyball leagues.

 The ecosystem includes 0.2 acres of emergent wetlands, 1.3 acres of bottomland hardwood trees and shrubs, 3 acres of native grasslands and forbs, plus preservation of 0.2 acres of existing trees.